 ||This program is for male-identified and female-identified students.|

 The modules communicate key themes using: definitions, scenarios, survivor stories portrayed by actors, expert testimony, advice from peers, and interactive quizzes and games.
 There are also scenarios that ask the student to decide whether informed consent is possible, after providing guidelines for what constitutes consent.
-Throughout the program, scripted scenes with a group of male friends help address key topics including: knowledge of informed consent, communication skills regarding sex, the role of alcohol and male socialization in sexual violence, empathy for rape victims, and bystander education.
+Throughout the program, scripted scenes with a group of friends help address key topics including: knowledge of informed consent, communication skills regarding sex, the role of alcohol and socialization in sexual violence, empathy for rape victims, and bystander education.

-Six 30-minute modules
+Male: Six 30 minute modules

 The content for RealConsent was based on several complementary theoretical frameworks: social cognitive theory, social norms theory, and the bystander educational model.
-The program was based of Dr. Alan Berkowitz’s Men’s Workshop (LINK) that has demonstrated efficacy in rigorous evaluation.

 One evaluation study of the RealConsent was published in a peer-reviewed journal, demonstrating significant improvement on both primary outcome measures (prosocial bystander behavior and sexual perpetration).
 The evaluation also measured 12 mediating outcomes.
 The study demonstrated significant effects on all but one mediator (self-efficacy).